-- It should be noted that the temperature sensor on any sonde is the most important.
+It should be noted that the temperature sensor on any sonde is the most important.
 All other parameters can be divided into subgroups of: temperature dependant, temperature compensated and temperature independent.
 Due to the temperature sensor's location on the sonde, the entire sonde must be at a constant temperature before the temperature sensor will stabilize.
-The values may take some time to climb to the appropriate reading; if a reading is taken too soon it may not accurately portray the water body. - Deployment and removal instrument performance rankings for Outer Cove Brook below Airport for the period of January 21, 2014 through to February 21, 2014 are summarized in Table 2.
+The values may take some time to climb to the appropriate reading; if a reading is taken too soon it may not accurately portray the water body.

+Deployment and removal instrument performance rankings for Outer Cove Brook below Airport for the period of February 21, 2014 to April 8, 2014 are summarized in Table 2.